 Diario EL PAIS

-The British Hospital has always joined to the celebration of the International Women's Day and to the Women's Month in March then in the 2023 edition it chose to promote physical activity as a privileged tool for diseases prevention and reaching and keeping better physical and mental health.
+The British Hospital has always joined the celebration of the International Women's Day and to the Women's Month in March then in the 2023 edition it chose to promote physical activity as a privileged tool for diseases prevention and reaching and keeping a better physical and mental health.

-More than fifty women participated on Tuesday the 7th in the talk "Myths and Truths of Physical Activity in Women", given by the Sports Doctor Mateo Gamarra, member of the Physiatry Department of the British Hospital and a recognized doctor in the matter.
+More than fifty women participated on Tuesday the 7th in the workshop "Myths and Truths of Physical Activity in Women", given by the Sports Doctor Mateo Gamarra, member of the Physiatry Department of the British Hospital and a recognized doctor in the matter.

 Gamarra began by pointing out the importance of physical activity for human beings due to the positive impact on their physical, mental and social health: "physical activity is a biological need", he mentioned.

 He recalled his relationship with other aspects such as diet, good rest, balance and self-care, and he pointed out that, although "we all know healthy habits, it is difficult for us to change and take action".

 "We know that we need physical activity and the importance of healthy habits but in the kind of lifestyle that we have today we fail when apply it," he said.
 As an example of the daily difficulties practice physical activity, Gamarra mentioned the cases of young women who study and work and start being away from physical activity.